Last updated 15th May 2019

 Over time, prices go up which means the amount we can buy for our money goes down.
 This is the effect of inflation.

-For example, £1 in 1980 could have bought you nearly three loaves of bread – but today you would be lucky to buy one*.
+For example, in 1980 you could buy nearly three loaves of bread for £1, but today you would be lucky to buy one*.

 Making a claim is simple. when the time comes, all your loved ones will need to do is call or write to us and we’ll help with the rest.